jeflucas/urlShortener/README.md

 2 - I decided to use Bulma to help me with te CSS.
 I've some previous knowledge in Bootstrap and Bulma seems more easy to understand the class system, so far so good.

 3 - Using Bulma, I faced some difficulties to centralize figure div, searching on internet I didn't find anything that help me with that.
 A solution that works for me is not use the figure div, but put the image as img for real.
 Now I'll try to integrate the API to short the links.

+4 - I'm stucked in the API documentation, I've been facing some issues to request correctly.